Stocks: Form and applications

 The offender would be exposed to whatever treatment those who passed by could imagine.
 This could include tickling of the feet.
-As noted by the New York Times in an article dated November 13, 1887, "Gone, too, are the parish stocks, in which offenders against public morality formerly sat imprisoned, with their legs held fast beneath a heavy wooden yoke, while sundry small but fiendish boys improved the occasion by deliberately pulling off their shoes and tickling the soles of their defenseless feet."
+As noted by the New York Times in an article dated November 13, 1887, "Gone, too, are the parish stocks, in which offenders against public morality formerly sat imprisoned, with their legs held fast beneath a heavy wooden yoke, while sundry small but fiendish boys and girls improved the occasion by deliberately pulling off their socks and shoes and tickling the soles of their defenseless feet."

-England's Statute of Labourers 1351 prescribed the use of the stocks for "unruly artisans" and required that every town and village erect a set of stocks.
-This Act was repealed in 1863.
+England's Statute of Labourers 1351 (25 Edw.
+3. Stat.
+2) prescribed the use of the stocks for "unruly artisans" and required that every town and village erect a set of stocks.
+In towns and cities they were commonly placed in prominent central locations, such as the one before Bristol's High Cross.
+The 1351 act was repealed in England and Wales by the Statute Law Revision Act 1863.
 Sources indicate that the stocks were used in England for over 500 years and have never been formally abolished.

-Finger pillories often went by the name of "finger stocks".

-Public stocks were typically positioned in the most public place available, as public humiliation was a critical aspect of such punishment.
-Typically, a person condemned to the stocks was subjected to a variety of abuses, ranging from having refuse thrown at them, tickling to paddling, whipping of the unprotected feet (bastinado).

-Their last recorded use in the United Kingdom was in 1872 at either Adpar, Newcastle Emlyn, west Wales, or Newbury, Berkshire, England (11 June).
+Their last recorded use in the United Kingdom was on 11 June 1872 at Newbury, Berkshire, England.

 In Toronto, Ontario, Canada, court records from 1811 required the building of a set of stocks for punishment.

-The Spanish conquistadores introduced stocks as a popular form of punishment and humiliation against those who impeded the consolidation of their settlements in the new world.
+The Spanish conquistadores introduced stocks as a popular form of punishment and humiliation against those who impeded the consolidation of their settlements in the New World.
 They were still used in the 19th century in Latin America to punish indigenous miners in many countries for rebelling against their bosses.